BBC News Online: UK/International editions

 There are two different editions of the site: a UK edition, which gives prominence to UK stories, and an international edition, which prioritises international news.
-Internet users with IP addresses originating from the UK are served the UK edition, all others receive the international edition.
+Internet users with IP addresses originating from the UK are served the UK edition; all others receive the international edition.
 The international version contains advertising and an "Advertise With Us" link at the bottom.
-The international version of the website is operated by BBC Global News Ltd., the for-profit BBC subsidiary which operates the BBC World News television channel.
+The international version of the website is operated by BBC Global News Ltd., the for-profit BBC subsidiary that operates the BBC World News television channel.
 All articles are archived indefinitely and can be retrieved via searching or by browsing the extensive Special Reports section, which contains collections of articles relating to major news stories.
 The previous seven days' top stories were formerly available through the Week at a Glance section of the website.
 As well as pure news articles, the site also contains material to support BBC news, current affairs and factual programmes.